wp-plugins/simple-basic-contact-form/readme.txt

 == Description ==

 [Simple Basic Contact Form](http://perishablepress.com/simple-basic-contact-form/) is a clean, secure, plug-n-play contact form for WordPress.
 Minimal yet flexible, SBCF delivers clean code, solid performance, and ease of use.
-No frills, no gimmicks, just a straight-up contact form that's easy to set up and style for any theme.
+No frills, no gimmicks, just a straight-up contact form that's easy to set up and customize.

 **Overview**